(MCTS): Microsoft BizTalk Server 2010 (70-595) Certification Guide book review

 The book itself is targeted at the BizTalk Server certification 70-595.
 We have done our very best to be as brief and as focused on the areas of the certification as possible, while still keeping it far away from being verbatim or a cheat sheet”… and they did it!

-If you check the “Skills Being Measured” on the detail page of the exam and compare with the chapters of the book will check that there is an almost perfect synchronization:
+If you check the “Skills Being Measured” on the detail page of the exam and compare it with the chapters of the book will check that there is an almost perfect synchronization:

 • Skills Being Measured in the exam: